-- Well maintained a diaphragm metering pump cost you less to operate over time.
+- A well-maintained diaphragm metering pump costs you less to operate over time.

 - Overcoming line pressure is easier with properly sized diaphragm metering pumps.

-- Less danger of leakage -Poorly maintained, diaphragm metering pump way lose its prime, but seldom leaks, or damages area.
+- Less danger of leakage – Poorly maintained, diaphragm metering pump way lose its prime, but seldom leaks, or damaged area.

-- Solution being pumped needs to be clean diaphragm metering pumps operate best when the solution being pumped is clean, free from particulates.
+- The solution being pumped needs to be clean diaphragm metering pumps operate best when the solution being pumped is clean, free from particulates.
 The reason; diaphragm metering pumps have check valves in the suction and discharge side of the pump head.
-If either set of check valves becomes fouled (dirty), the pump will first lose its ability to meter accurately, and finally loss of prime will occur.
+If either set of check valves becomes fouled (dirty), the pump will first lose its ability to meter accurately, and finally, loss of prime will occur.

-- Difficulty priming with dirty check valves -Diaphragm pumps prime best when the valves (check balls) are clean and there is little to no back pressure, and the diaphragm stroke is on full or maxi-mum setting.
+- Difficulty priming with dirty check valves -Diaphragm pumps prime best when the valves (check balls) are clean and there is little to no backpressure, and the diaphragm stroke is on the full or maximum setting.

-In summary (diaphragm metering pump) will require you to be a bit more knowledgeable about the pump valves, and proper priming and adjustment characteristics.
+In summary (the diaphragm metering pump) will require you to be a bit more knowledgeable about the pump valves, and proper priming and adjustment characteristics.
 Once you understand the pump and work within its normal limits you will be assured of a successful program.

 Are initially easier to use because are more forgiving than diaphragm metering pumps.

 - Work well with high levels of particulate in solution (un-Dissolved solids) being pumped.
 There are no check balls to foul within the pump tube.